-Volume 2 now available for PRE-ORDER!
+Volume 2 now available to order!

 Hope Maintains Her Throne

 “If I do fail…they shall never say that is was for want of perseverance.” – Nathaniel J. Wyeth, 1834

 On his first expedition to the Pacific Northwest, Nathaniel Jarvis Wyeth learned enough about the region to develop an optimistic plan of action for his second adventure that he hoped would earn him a fortune.
 But grand visions, even backed by experience, planning, and committed investors, do not always produce the desired outcome.